flyingcircle/book/site/ot/README.md

   source="How to Read the Bible, Chp.
 11"
 />

 Another example is the battle of Ai in Joshua 7 and 8.
 The word 'Ai' actually means 'heap' or 'ruin'.
 And the archaeological evidence shows that the city was uninhabited a long time period both before and after the time of Joshua.
 (2400-1200 BC).
-So if there was no one actually living there at the time, why did the author of Joshua write down this story?
-Why would someone name their city that?
+So if there was no one actually living in Ai for several centuries, where did Joshua get this story about the conquest of Ai?
+Why would someone name their city "ruins"?

-Scholars instead point out that this is likely an "etiological story"; a story that is meant to explain where something got its name.
-The thought is that at the time when they were writing the book of Joshua, there was this well-known set of ruins (Ai).
-So a fictional conquest was created around this set of ruins to explain how the ruins got their name and at the same time give the site a sense of national pride and meaning.
+Scholars postulate that this is an "etiological story"; a story that is meant to explain where something got its name.
+The idea is that the author of Joshua wanted to explain how the ruins of Ai got its name.
+So a fictional conquest was created around the set of ruins to explain how the ruins got their name and at the same time give the site a sense of national pride and meaning.

 I do not think that the author of Joshua was intending to mislead people, but rather was more concerned with passing on stories of national pride, moral teachings, and cultural reinforcement.
 By using real locations that Israelites would be familiar with, the stories had a deeper connection with the readers of the stories.

-How can a church claim historical, factual history of Joshua when all archaeological evidence points toward none of it happening?

 ## Daniel

-The book of Daniel is unique among all the books of the Bible in that it is largely written in 2 different languages.
+The book of Daniel is unique in the Bible because it is written in 2 different languages.
 Chapters 2-8 are written in Aramaic and the rest of the book is written in Hebrew.

 However, despite being named Daniel, this book could not have been written by Daniel himself.
 The author makes multiple historical errors that someone living at the time would not have made.